Canonical Supermartingale Couplings: Introduction

 \section{Introduction}

 Let $\mu$ and $\nu$ be probability measures on the real line.
 A measure~$P$ on~$\R^{2}$ whose first and second marginals are $\mu$ and $\nu$, respectively, is called a coupling (or transport) of $\mu$ and $\nu$, and the set of all such measures is denoted by $\Pi(\mu,\nu)$.
 We shall be interested in couplings that are supermartingales; that is, if $(X,Y)$ denotes the identity on $\R^{2}$, then $E^{P}[Y|X]\leq X$ $P$-a.s.
 Thus, we assume throughout that $\mu$ and $\nu$ have a finite first moment, and denote by $\cS(\mu,\nu)$ the set of supermartingale couplings.
 A classical result of Strassen (cf.\ Proposition~\ref{pr:convexOrder}) shows that $\cS(\mu,\nu)$ is nonempty if and only if $\mu$ and $\nu$ are in convex-decreasing (or second stochastic) order, denoted $\mu\leq_{cd}\nu$ and defined by the requirement that $\mu(\phi)\leq\nu(\phi)$ for any convex and decreasing function $\phi$, where $\mu(\phi):=\int \phi\,d\mu$.
-Given $\mu\leq_{cd}\nu$, there are infinitely many supermartingale couplings (unless $\mu=\nu$).
+Given $\mu\leq_{cd}\nu$, there are typically infinitely many supermartingale couplings.
 Our question: are there some special, ``canonical'' choices?
 The aim of this paper is to introduce and describe two such couplings, called the \emph{Increasing} and the \emph{Decreasing Supermartingale Transport} and denoted $\rP$ and $\lP$, respectively.
-They have remarkable properties that are, in several ways, analogous to the Hoeffding--Fr\'echet and Antitone couplings which can be considered canonical choices in $\Pi(\mu,\nu)$ but typically are not supermartingales.
-As will be apparent from the structure of the analysis, the study undertaken can also be seen as a model problem of \emph{optimal transport under inequality constraints.}
+They have remarkable properties that are, in several ways, analogous to the Hoeffding--Fr\'echet and antitone couplings which can be considered canonical choices in $\Pi(\mu,\nu)$ but typically are not supermartingales.
+The study undertaken is also a model problem of optimal transport under inequality constraints.
+We shall see that the supermartingale transport problem decomposes into unconstrained and equality (martingale) constrained transport, in multiple and sometimes unexpected ways.